 The email shows the complete range that the user has been eyeing with a CTA to explore more designs.
 Such a contextual brand outreach has a high chance of conversion.

-Customer Segmentation Software To Help You Use These Strategies
+Customer Segmentation Software to Help You Use Customer Segmentation Strategy

 Your mind must be brimming with ideas to segment your customers by now.
 Technology and SaaS tools allow you to leverage data science, follow simple steps, and speed up the segmentation process.
 This way, you can leverage personalization’s benefits across all your marketing campaigns without deep learning or heavy lifting.